microsandbox/microsandbox/README.md

 Building AI agents that generate and execute code?
 Need to run untrusted user code?
 You'll need **secure sandboxes**<sup>✨</sup>!

-- **Run code directly on machine?** — Risky for the machine <a href="https://horizon3.ai/attack-research/disclosures/unsafe-at-any-speed-abusing-python-exec-for-unauth-rce-in-langflow-ai/">[→]</a>
+- **Run code directly on machine?** — Security risk for the machine <a href="https://horizon3.ai/attack-research/disclosures/unsafe-at-any-speed-abusing-python-exec-for-unauth-rce-in-langflow-ai/">[→]</a>
 - **Run code in docker containers?** — Limited isolation for untrusted code <a href="./MSB_V_DOCKER.md">[→]</a>
 - **Run code in traditional VMs?** — Minutes to start up, heavy resource usage
 - **Run code in cloud sandboxes?** — Less control over your infra and lose rapid dev cycles